shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

 = 2.5.3 =
-private-repository DHL Parcel: Updated to use the newest version of the ServicePoint Locator
+* DHL Parcel: Updated to use the newest version of the ServicePoint Locator
 * DHL Parcel: Improved automatic search of the closest ServicePoint to filter on last mile
 * DHL Parcel: Added filters to bulk redirects for developers to customize
 * DHL Parcel: Fixed an issue where conditionally disabled shipping methods were not applied to delivery times